theinsidersandrush/Transmitter/README.md

-__IMPORTANT NOTICE: This project is currently unmaintained.
-However, be right back.__
+__IMPORTANT NOTICE: This project is now resurrected.
+Now working on rewriting the code and start developing in Linux instead of Windows.
+Last archived on 31 October 2023.__

 # The Insider Sandrush: Transmitter mod
   ## English